donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 | RBAC | RBAC-001/002/003 | RBAC-003 |
 | Correlation | CORR-001/002/003/004/005 | CORR-001/002/003 |

-**ENT-004** is the pre-provision payload check — it evaluates employment type against job title before any Entra object exists.
+**ENT-004** is the pre-provision payload check, it evaluates employment type against job title before any Entra object exists.
 Contractors and Interns attempting to be provisioned into Manager, Director, HOD, or Executive roles are blocked at this gate.

-**ENT-002** is the post-provision entitlement check — it evaluates actual group memberships against the entitlement model's `allowedEmployment` policy after provisioning completes.
+**ENT-002** is the post-provision entitlement check, it evaluates actual group memberships against the entitlement model's `allowedEmployment` policy after provisioning completes.

 ### Employment Type Vocabulary